Addison Village Hall

+Historic village hall in New York, U.S.

 Addison Village Hall was a historic village hall located at Addison in Steuben County, New York.
 It was built in 1906 and is a four-story, greyish brown brick rectangular structure.
 The facade featured a projecting center pavilion that reaches five stories and is flanked by identical two story, one bay wings.
 It was demolished in 1994 and the site is now occupied by the Old Village Hall Memorial Park.

 It was listed on the National Register of Historic Places in 1980.